ImageMagick/ImageMagick/.github/CONTRIBUTING.md

 - Please submit a pull request in our [website repository](https://github.com/ImageMagick/Website) instead.

-If you cannot help us by writing code, then take a look at the other ways you could [help](https://imagemagick.org/script/support.php) the ImageMagick team.
+If you cannot help us by writing code, take a look at the other ways you could [help](https://imagemagick.org/script/support.php) the ImageMagick team.

 \- The Wizards